efeckgz/lib6502/README.md

 The main part of the `Cpu` is the `cycle` function.
 When called, this function executes 1 cpu cycle.
 Calling this function in a loop achieves a working Cpu.
 The `instruction_step` function can be used to execute 1 instruction.
 This function calls `cycle` until the current instruction is finished.
 The cpu is configured to emulate the 7 cycle initialization sequence.
 This means creating a new cpu with `Cpu::new()` will not have the correct PC value until after calling `cycle` 7 times.
 Calling `cpu.start_sequence()` runs 7 cycles to make this easier.

+The library is currently not published on crates.io.
+If you wish to use it, you must clone this repository to your computer and add a local dependency to your `Cargo.toml` file.

 ## Features

 - [X] Dependency free & `no_std` support in release builds (Uses serde to parse json tests in dev builds)